How to Replace a Bulb Socket in a Light Fixture

-In order to work on the light fixture, you'll first have to remove the globe.
-The globe is either held up by internal clips, screws on the outer ring of the fixture, or a retainer nut on the bottom of the globe.
-Hold the globe in one hand while loosening the screw with the other.
+Remove the globe from the fixture.
+The globe may be held by internal clips, screws on the outer ring of the fixture, or a retainer nut on the bottom of the globe.
+Hold the globe in one hand while loosening the screw or nut with the other.
 Set the globe aside for now.

 Disconnect the Wiring

-To disconnect the wiring from the fixture, twist the wire nuts counterclockwise and remove them from the wire.
-Separate the wires and disconnect the ground wire, if there is one.
-Take the fixture down and place it on your work bench or table to finish the project.
+Take the fixture down and place it on your workbench or table.
 Pull the black and wire wires from the bad socket through the hole in the fixture so that the socket can be removed.

-Hold the fixture back up to the ceiling box and connect the wires together using wire nuts.
-Black wires tie together under one wire nut and white wires tie together under another.
+Hold the fixture back up to the wall or ceiling box and connect the wires as before, using the same wire connectors.
+Black wires connect together under one wire nut, and white wires tie together under another.
 Also reconnect the ground wire, as applicable.
 Mount the fixture to the electrical box with its mounting screws.
 Be sure that no wires are protruding from the fixture base; you don't want to pinch an electrical wire as you tighten down the fixture.